Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 - A new section under Object Data Properties for meshes, GNO Mesh Properties:
   - Create Vertex Groups:
-    - This button is used to create all the necessary vertex groups for setting up a weight painted mesh. **Always** use this button to create the vertex groups for weight paints, because the hierarchy of these vertex groups need to be very specific and this button automates it.
+    - This button is used to create all usable vertex groups on the current mesh's armature.
+This is for if you just want to look through all of the bones you can use when assigning meshes/weight painting.
+You don't have to have all of these vertex groups present on the mesh for the export process to work.
   - Use custom bone visibility / Custom bone visibility:
     - This setting is for advanced users.
-Usually used in tandem with the "No Rig" export option.
+Usually used in tandem with the "No Rig" model type export option.
+  - Rename Vertex Groups (Prefix):
+    - **NOTE:** Keep in mind that this only renames vertex groups and not the rig's bones!
+    - Prefix: Sets the prefix to be applied to the vertex group names.
+Usually, with Sega NN Tools, the imported rig's bones are named something like `snc07_Bone_0003`.
+This is useful for if you switch the rig you're using, and want a quick way to rename all of your vertex groups.
+If you were to set the prefix property to `nuc03` for example, it would rename the vertex groups to `nuc03_Bone_0003`.
+    - Rename Current Mesh Vertex Groups: Renames all the vertex groups on the mesh you have selected only.
+    - Rename All Vertex Groups: Renames all the vertex groups on all meshes in the scene.
+  - Rename Vertex Groups (Add/Remove Leading Zeroes):
+    - **NOTE:** Keep in mind that this only renames vertex groups and not the rig's bones!
+    - Sometimes, the imported rig's bones can be named something like `snc07_Bone_3` instead of `snc07_Bone_0003`.
+These sets of features deal with renaming that part of the vertex groups.
+    - Add Leading Zeroes: Adds zeroes in front of the bone number.
+It transforms it from `snc07_Bone_3` to `snc07_Bone_0003` for example.
+    - Remove Leading Zeroes: Removes zeroes in front of the bone number.
+It transforms it from `snc07_Bone_0003` to `snc07_Bone_3` for example.

 - A new section under Material Properties for meshes, GNO Material Properties:
   - Disable backface culling: